oliviawestmacottssw/SSW.Rules.Content/rules/communication-do-you-hold-regular-company-meetings/rule.md

 Let me know if you want any topics raised.

-< This is as per the rule [https://rules.ssw.com.au/do-you-hold-regular-company-meetings](/do-you-hold-regular-company-meetings) >
+&lt;This is as per the rule [https://rules.ssw.com.au/do-you-hold-regular-company-meetings](/do-you-hold-regular-company-meetings) &gt;

 ::: good